FreedomIntelligence/MLLM-Bench/README.md

 <img src="./image.png" alt="Data Composition" width="550" height="550">

-## 🌈 Update
-* **[2024.4.27]** V3 data, benchmark reuslts, leaderboard and arxiv paper are updated.
-We keep all the per-sample criteria at evaluation private.
-However, we provide  <a href="https://mllm-bench.llmzoo.com/static/submit.html" target="_blank">a submission entry</a>  for FREE evaluations.
-Check it out!

-* **[2024.1.7]** V2 data, reuslts and leaderboard are updated.

-* **[2023.11.18]** 🎉🎉🎉 This repo is made public!🎉🎉🎉

-## Leaderboard
-We present the results of voting using LLaVA-v1.5-13B as anchor.
-The numbers denote *win/tie/lose* of a benchmarked model over LLaVA-v1.5-13B.
-See more results of different evaluation protocols and anchors in our  [paper](https://arxiv.org/abs/2311.13951).
-The information of benchmarked models is [here](./Model_cards.md).

 | **Rank** | **Models**       | **Perception**  | **Understanding** | **Applying** | **Analyzing** | **Evaluation** | **Creation** | **Win Rates over LLaVA-v1.5-13B** |